mosaic-design-system/docs/src/components/alert.md

       ### Alert dismissal

-      **Alerts** should only ever use a dismissible notification type when they are **non-critical** messages.
+      **Alerts** should only ever use a dismissible type when they are **non-critical** messages.
 A user is not guaranteed to be looking at the screen when the **Alert** is generated, and a user's disability may prevent them from reading or interacting with the **Alert** quick enough to action the warning.

       ### Alert frequency